 Considerations on Device Wiping, Upgrades, Lost Devices

-It seems kind of silly to think anyone other than your company owns the data and apps being stored for company use on devices, whether personal or commercial.
-However, this can become a bit hectic when an individual is looking to wipe their device when they are upgrading, or if they lose it.
+It seems silly to think anyone other than your company owns the data and apps being stored for company use on personal or commercial devices.
+However, this can become a bit hectic when an individual is looking to wipe their device when they are upgrading or if they lose it.

 Why is this an issue?
-Typically, all of the content on the phone is erased, including personal pictures, music, and apps that your individual may have purchased for his or her use.
-While the work information may be found on commercial devices and networks, personal information is not.
+Typically, content on the phone is erased, including personal pictures, music, and apps that your individual may have purchased for their use.
+While work information may be found on commercial devices and networks, personal information is not.
 This creates a problem for businesses when personal and business interests conflict.

-Your employee may have reservations about wiping his or her phone, in order to keep personal data.
+Your employee may have reservations about wiping their phone to keep personal data.
 However, that could create a security risk for your business.
-Your BYOD plan needs to make it clear that individuals using their own device have to wipe their device when that device becomes compromised to protect the business.
-This way, it gives your employee the right to decide whether or not he or she wants to risk using a work device to hold sensitive personal information.
+Therefore, your BYOD plan needs to clarify that individuals using their device must wipe it when that device becomes compromised to protect the company.
+This gives your employee the right to decide whether or not they want to risk using a work device to hold sensitive personal information.

 4. Checklist: Acceptable Use Policy and BYOD Policy

-It is important to ensure that both of these policies are working hand in hand.
+It is important to ensure that both policies work hand in hand.
 While your business may already have an acceptable use policy for their commercial devices, it is equally important for these to apply for personal devices.
 The acceptable use policy should answer the following questions;

 - If an employee posts on social media while using your company’s VPN tunnel, is that a violation of the acceptable use policy?